Ollynov/t-school-fullstack-2/Server - Node + Express/lecture-notes.md

 ##### Exercise 2: Treasure Hunt (25 min)
 go to the treasure hunt folder and edit the treasureHunt.js file, start with clue1.txt, can you get to the treasure?

-##### Lecture 3: ExpressJS and the WebServer (15 minutes)
-Go over slides on Express
-Go over what a http request is
-Go over a sample ExpressJS application

-##### Lecture 4: ExpressJS and the WebServer (15 minutes)
-Convert Blog to an Express App

-#### Lecture 4: APIs, request and response
-Write an API to the sample express app (reverse and upper case) Test it with Postman
-Add a frontend with an input and submit that sends a request to our endpoint and render the output

 exercise: write an API for counting the number of times a word appears in the text of "Romeo and Juliet".
 Text file provided.